Tony Sampson

-Tony Sampson is a Canadian musician, oiler and retired actor.
-He is best known as the voice of Eddy in the Cartoon Network animated series Ed, Edd n Eddy.
+Tony Sampson is a Canadian actor, musician, and oiler.
+He served as the voice of Eddy in the Cartoon Network animated series Ed, Edd n Eddy from 1999 to 2009.

 Biography

-Tony Sampson was born in Vancouver, British Columbia, Canada.
-He has played the role of Flash in the Canadian television drama The Odyssey and Eddy from Ed, Edd, n Eddy.
+Tony Sampson has played the role of Flash in the Canadian television drama The Odyssey and Eddy from Ed, Edd, n Eddy.
 Sampson has also worked for Vancouver's Ocean Productions and Voicebox Productions, primarily in anime.

 After Ed, Edd n Eddy ended in 2009, he retired from acting to work in the oil sands industry in Fort McMurray, operating heavy equipment.
 Sampson later revealed this was because the production company he was working under threatened to blacklist him from the acting industry after requesting a raise.

 Since 2013, he has been a musical artist with songs on Spotify and iTunes.
 Sampson once made a guest appearance at the March Toronto Anime Con in 2006.